What do I bring? How do I prepare?

-If you have long hair we recommend you tie it back to avoid things getting messy when you are purging.
+If you have long hair we recommend you tie it back to avoid things getting messy when you are purging (throwing up).

 What else do I need for Ayahuasca ceremonies?

-We recommend the following: a water bottle, possibly Mapacho (sacred tabacco) cigarettes, perhaps agua florida (flower essences) if you are called, and we will give you some tissue for wiping your face as it is often necessary.
+We recommend the following: a water bottle, possibly Mapacho (sacred tabacco) cigarettes which you can buy at the retreat center, perhaps agua florida (flower essences) if you are called, and we will give you some tissue for wiping your face as it is often necessary.
 A head torch or small LED flashlight would come in handy.
 Please see our How to Prepare page for more details.

 Where will the San Pedro ceremony take place?

-The San Pedro ceremony will take place outside, in a beautiful sacred site.
+The San Pedro ceremony will take place outside during the day at the retreat center.

 What are the effects of San Pedro?

-San Pedro has the power to heal deep wounds from the past so that you can go on living your life in freedom, instead of fettered by past injuries.
-The cactus is used for healing inner afflictions: physical, mental and emotional.
-Participants that ingest this sacred cactus, that is boiled down to a brew, often feel a strong connection to nature, the universe and all living things.
+San Pedro has the power to heal deep wounds from the past so that you can live your life in freedom, instead of being fettered by past injuries.
+The cactus is used for healing inner afflictions: physical, mental but especially emotional.
+Participants who ingest this sacred cactus, boiled down to a drinkable brew, often feel a strong connection to nature, the universe and all living things.

 How long do the effects of San Pedro last?